 Project: NBS03, NBS04, NBS07, NBS08, NBS09, NBS10

-NOTE 1: A second-tier screening test generally uses or assesses a different method, technology, and/or biomarker than the first-tier screening test and often defines the final, reportable result; NOTE 2: Because of its higher specificity, a second-tier screening test is typically used to reduce the number of false-positive screening results; NOTE 3: Also called “reflex testing”; NOTE 4: See laboratory screening algorithm, screening test, and first-tier screen.
+NOTE 1: A second-tier screening test generally uses or assesses a different method, technology, and/or biomarker than the first-tier screening test and often defines the final, reportable result; NOTE 2: Because of its higher specificity, a second-tier screening test is typically used to reduce the number of false-positive screening results; NOTE 3: Also called “reflex testing”; NOTE 4: See laboratory screening algorithm, screening test, first-tier screen, and third-tier screen.

 short-term follow-up